 We’re glad that you’re interested in visiting our church!
-We know you have questions (why else would you be here?), so here’s how our page works: all you have to do is scroll down, and we will answer your when, where, who, why, and what.
+We know you have questions, so here’s how our page works: all you have to do is scroll down, and we will answer your when, where, who, why, and what.

 Visitor Information - When

 Visiting a church for the first time can be awkward.
 What door do I go into?
 What time does it start?
 What is there for my kids?
 These and other questions always surface.
 When you visit Blessed Hope Baptist Church, you will find a friendly welcome from down-to-earth Christians who love the Lord and their church family.
 There will always be someone to assist you with any questions or concerns.
 Here are a few answers to your questions and what you might expect on your first visit.

 What is the Sunday schedule?